background image

 In addition, the longer the conflict continues, the more animosity may build between you and a neighbor, which complicates the situation further.

 It is best to resolve these issues as quickly and as amicably as possible.
 One way to do this is simply to look at official documents — such as deeds — to determine exactly where one property ends and another begins.
-If this does not resolve the disagreement, it can be useful to contact an attorney or a mediator.
+If this does not resolve the disagreement, it can be useful to contact a property line attorney or a mediator.
 They can attempt to resolve the issue by presenting evidence or by trying to get both parties to reach an acceptable compromise.

 In many cases, property owners try to prevent legal disputes to avoid aggravating neighbors.
 However, in some cases, it may be important to consult a property line dispute attorney in Boston to protect your property and its boundary lines.
 The boundary line dispute attorneys at Calabrese Law Associates can review the documents in the case and can help you determine where boundary lines exist based on the legal description of your property.
 Our firm’s attorneys can help you resolve a property line dispute in the calmest and most advantageous way possible.